 Description This site abuts residential property on all sides and contains a mixture of developed land, undeveloped land, and recreational outdoor land.
-The focus of this site is the Tudor Estate, parking area and tennis courts for re-development.
-It is suggested to preserve the open green space (the greenspace northwest of the yellow line in the image above).
+The focus of this site is the Tudor Estate, and parking area.
+It is suggested to preserve the open green space and tennis courts (the yellow outline shows the portion of the site for redevelopment in the image above).
 The site could be re-developed in its entirety, or in a portion following a parcel split and plat.
+The entire parcel is 6.38 acres, with the Tudor estate portion targeted for redevelopment being 2.46 acres.